About Medieval women's hearwear

 This Tyrolean (or Alpine) hat is handmade of high-quality felt.
 Such headwear is popular among men and women.
 We offer different colors in options.
 You may also decorate it with cast pins or brooch.

-Medieval hood with long tail If they hunt for that rebellious and unruly head of yours To make your neck at the gallows even thinner than it was.
+Medieval hood with tail If they hunt for that rebellious and unruly head of yours To make your neck at the gallows even thinner than it was.
 You can find yourself a shelter in the woods; you won’t regret!
 It is definitely better than the whip you always get!
 Right here in Sherwood Forest, in the heart of the old oak-wood, where only wild beasts and free spirits wander around, there, a forest shooter in simple and hardwearing clothing, light leather armor and medieval hood with long tail is sitting by the crackling fire on the sheared tree.
 He is a fashionista, though he sits in the depths of the forest.
-Such Middle Ages hood just barely came in fashion – wide and dee...
+Such Middle Ages hood just barely came in fashion – wid...

 Review about items